facebook/react-native-website/docs/stylesheet.md

 ### `absoluteFill`

-A very common pattern is to create overlays with position absolute and zero positioning, so `absoluteFill` can be used for convenience and to reduce duplication of these repeated styles.
+A very common pattern is to create overlays with position absolute and zero positioning (`position: 'absolute', left: 0, right: 0, top: 0, bottom: 0`), so `absoluteFill` can be used for convenience and to reduce duplication of these repeated styles.

 ---